stlab/better-code/better-code/src/chapter-3-errors.md

 The best strategy is to stop the program before any more damage is done and generate a crash report or debuggable image that captures as much information as is available about the state of the program, so there's a chance of fixing the bug.
-Maybe there's some small emergency shutdown procedure you need to perform, like saving information about the failing command so the application can offer to retry it for you when you restart it.

-Many people have a hard time accepting the idea of voluntarily terminating, but let's face it: your bug detection isn't the only reason the program might suddenly stop.
-The program can crash from an undetected bug… or a person can trip over the power cord.
-Where it matters, software should be designed so that sudden termination is not catastrophic.
-Techniques for doing that, such as saving backup files, are well-known, but outside the scope of this book.
+Many people have a hard time accepting the idea of voluntarily terminating, but let's face it: bug detection isn't the only reason the program might suddenly stop.
+The program can crash from an *un*detected bug in unsafe code… or a person can trip over the power cord, or the operating system itself could detect an internal bug, causing a “kernel panic” that restarts the hardware.
+Software should be designed so that sudden termination is not catastrophic.

 In fact, it's often possible to make restarting the app a completely seamless experience.
 On an iPhone or iPad, for example, to save